 HI103 HEALTH DATA CONTENT AND REIMBURSEMENT (4.5 credits/60 clock hours) This course emphasizes the importance of the content of the health record.
 Topics include the preparation and use of indexes and registers, format and uses of nomenclatures and classification systems, quantitative and qualitative analysis, documentation requirements, the health record's role in reimbursement, the prospective payment systems, other reimbursement systems in health care, electronic health information systems, and transcription.
-Prerequisites: Anatomy & Physiology II (may be taken prior to or concurrently), Introduction to the Health Care Field (may be taken prior to or concurrently), and ICD Coding I (may be taken prior to or concurrently).
+Prerequisites: Anatomy & Physiology II, Medical Terminology II, Introduction to the Health Care Field, and ICD Coding I (may be taken prior to or concurrently).